Farming Forecaster Tasmania – Supporting Farmers for Drought Resilience

 Our Approach

-The project is a partnership with NRM North and the Tasmanian Institute of Agriculture and builds on our successful Farming Forecaster pilot delivered on Tasmania’s east coast and Fingal Valley in 2021-2022.
-Through this new project we are working State-wide with farming communities across a wide-range of farming environments to look at three key ways to improve drought-resilience, which includes;
+The project was a partnership with NRM North and the Tasmanian Institute of Agriculture and built on our successful Farming Forecaster pilot delivered on Tasmania’s east coast and Fingal Valley in 2021-2022.
+Through this new project we worked with farming communities across Tasmania in a wide-range of farming environments to look at three key ways to improve drought-resilience, which included;

-• Development of case studies that assist farmers to make informed stocking decisions around feeding, selling and agisting to improve drought resilience.
+- Development of case studies that assist farmers in making informed stocking decisions around feeding, selling, and agisting to improve drought resilience.

 PROJECT PILLARS DROUGHT RESILIENCE